wincent/masochist/content/wiki/Preparing a new release of Wincent Strings Utility for release.md

 14\.
 Post announcement to wincent.org

 15\.
-Post announcement to forums.wincent.com
+Post announcement to forums

 16\.
 There is no step 16.